 For those not familiar with Hennessey, the Texas-based tuner has a knack for transforming some already dynamic vehicles into high-performing beasts.
 It also somehow manages to strip the mundane from vehicles like the Lincoln Navigator, which Hennessey has given a 600-horsepower motor.
 Now, back to this here Hennessey VelociRaptor.

-The first step in the Hennessey VelociRaptor transformation is swapping out the V6 EcoBoost in the stock Raptor for a 5.0-liter V8 scrolling out 758 horsepower thanks to the added boost from a massive 2.9-liter supercharger.
+The first step in the transformation is swapping out the high-output V6 EcoBoost in the stock Raptor for a 5.0-liter V8 scrolling out 758 horsepower thanks to the added boost from a massive 2.9-liter supercharger.
 All that power gets sent to Ford’s 10-speed automatic transmission.

-The VelociRaptor also receives a Stage 2 suspension for an additional 6-inch lift.
-The VelociRaptor is shod with 20-inch alloy wheels that are wrapped in massive 37-inch BFGoodrich off-road tires.
+The VelociRaptor also receives a Stage 2 suspension for an additional 6-inch lift, 20-inch alloy wheels wrapped in massive 37-inch BFGoodrich off-road tires.
 Hennessey has also designed unique bumpers fore and aft, with upgrades to the upfront exterior lights.
-The Raptor already makes you do a double take when it rolls on by.
-The Hennessey VelociRaptor is worthy of a triple take at least.
+So while the Raptor already makes one do a double take when it drives by, the Hennessey VelociRaptor is worthy of a triple take at least.